 Just a couple of days ago, Dickerson visited Stanford and is a big target for both Stanford and Northwestern.
 He seems to have high interest in Wisconsin, and I’m sure the in-state Scarlet Knights will make a run at him.
 The offer from Alabama is absolutely huge for Dickerson, and it is very likely the biggest offer of his recruitment thus far.
 But of course, he has received some huge offers from schools like Michigan, Ohio State, Florida State, Tennessee, and Stanford (just to name five).

-Topics: Alabama Crimson Tide, Boston College Eagles, Florida State Seminoles, Football, Garrett Dickerson, Maryland Terrapins, Michigan Wolverines, Nebraska Cornhuskers, Northwestern Wildcats, Ohio State Buckeyes, Stanford Cardinal, Syracuse Orange, Tennessee Volunteers, Wisconsin Badgers
+Tags: Alabama Crimson Tide Boston College Eagles Featured Florida State Seminoles Football Garrett Dickerson Maryland Terrapins Michigan Wolverines Nebraska Cornhuskers Northwestern Wildcats Ohio State Buckeyes Popular Stanford Cardinal Syracuse Orange Tennessee Volunteers Wisconsin Badgers